-Sharing the road is important in Alberta and across North America.
+Sharing the road is important across North America.
 The entire continent is criss-crossed by highways, and large trucks remain one of the most popular modes of transport for long-distance shipping.
 Truck drivers go through intensive training and licensing processes, but they can only do so much.
 In order to keep the roads safe, non-commercial drivers need to do their part as well.

 Many drivers are intimidated by the presence of a large truck, even when the truck driver is operating safely.
 Truck drivers, in turn, can become nervous when there are a lot of non-commercial vehicles around them.
 That heightened tension can lead to mistakes, sometimes with grave consequences.
-Awareness is the key to avoiding those dangerous mistakes, keeping your costs down for auto insurance in Calgary, and making the road a safer place for all Albertan drivers.
+Awareness is the key to avoiding those dangerous mistakes, keeping your costs down for auto insurance, and making the road a safer place for all Albertan drivers.

 Stay Out of the “No Zone”